 There are couple of little issues with the board, but none of them are due to the manufacturer, just due to my in-experience 🙂 So ~20 boards for $63 shipped and delivered in about 2 weeks.
 Pretty good 🙂

-This past week has seen a first for me: I prototyped a simple controller board for a motor, created a Printed Circuit Board (PCB) design from this schematic and then sent it off to be manufactured by iTeadStudio.
+This past week has seen a first for me: I created a prototype for a simple controller board for a motor, created a Printed Circuit Board (PCB) design from this schematic and then sent it off to be manufactured by iTeadStudio.
 Here are a couple of top/bottom shots of the 3D view of the board from Kicad:

 I will post an update after I receive the boards back from the manufacturer, along with pictures.
 I can hardly wait! 😀